 This section provides a list of the modified code systems and value sets based on HL7 defined tables used in this IG.
 Modifications are either constraints or additions to HL7 tables by pre-adopting future versions of the tables.
-The name found in the Value Set/Code System Name column corresponds with the value set identified in the Value Set column of the data type and segment attribute tables found above.
+The name found in the Value Set column corresponds with the value set identified in the Value Set column of the data type and segment attribute tables found above.